versionone/VersionOne.Client.Requestor/TECHNICAL.md

  - Select a Project and Fetch its Request Assets
  - Select a Request to Edit
  - Modify the Request and Save
-3. Exercise: Build a Simple Story Editor by Hand and Use jQuery for AJAX
+3. Exercise: Build a Simple "Barebones Story Editor" with HTML and jQuery
  - Get Familiar with JSFiddle
  - Try out a GET Story HTTP request
  - Try out a GET Story PUT request
  - Create a Basic HTML Form to Edit a Story
  - Wire Up Some jQuery Event Handlers to Submit the Story
  - Conclusion: There's Got to be a Better Way!
-4. Exercise: Uding Backbone Forms and Playing with Model Binding
+4. Exercise: Using Backbone Forms and Playing with Model Binding
  - Simple Backbone Forms Example
  - Requestor Tool Configuration for Backbone Forms
  - Generate a Simple JSON Object from the Form